bezmoradi/tutorials/go/function.md

 foo
 ```

--   One of the main use cases of `defer` is to clean up resources.
-For example, when we open a file, connect to database etc, we do not want to have those resources forever; instead we want resources to be removed when our current function is done
--   For example, When you repeatedly open files without closing them, you might eventually reach the limit of how many files can be open concurrently (which is often a limited number set by the operating system).
+One of the main use cases of `defer` is to clean up resources.
+For example, when we open a file, connect to database etc, we do not want to have those resources forever; instead we want resources to be removed when our current function is done.
+For example, When you repeatedly open files without closing them, you might eventually reach the limit of how many files can be open concurrently (which is often a limited number set by the operating system).
 When this limit is reached, attempting to open more files will fail, potentially causing your program to misbehave or crash due to the inability to access necessary resources.

--   Deferred functions run in LIFO order.
+Deferred functions run in LIFO order.
 For example:

 ```go
 package main